Mortgage Broker vs Bank in North Brisbane, QLD: The 2026 Guide

 The main downside is that you don't build a direct relationship with your lender.
 However, most borrowers find the rate and feature advantages outweigh this, especially since your broker remains your point of contact throughout the loan lifecycle.

-Can a broker get me approved if banks have rejected me?
+Can a broker get me approved if a bank has rejected my application?

 Often, yes.
 Different lenders have different policies around income assessment, credit history, and deposit requirements.
 A broker can identify lenders more likely to approve your specific situation.